Red Wings acquire goalie John Gibson from the Ducks in a trade at the NHL draft

 Detroit sent backup goalie Petr Mrazek, a 2027 second-round pick and a 2026 fourth-rounder to Anaheim for Gibson, whose name has been in trade rumors for several years.
 No salary was retained.

-Back-to-back Western Conference champion Edmonton, rebuilding Philadelphia and others are expected to pursue a goaltender this offseason.
+"I’ve been assured he’s excited to come to Detroit, and we’re excited to have him," Red Wings general manager Steve Yzerman said on NHL Network.
+“Our understanding was they have an excellent young goaltender in (Lukas) Dostal, and John was looking for a fresh start and saw an opportunity in Detroit to get in the net and play a lot of games.”

-Gibson, 31, has spent his first 12 seasons in the league with Anaheim.
-He's signed for two more at a salary cap hit of $6.4 million.
+Gibson, 31, has spent his first 12 years in the league with Anaheim.
+He started 28 games, compared to 49 for Dostal, last season, and he's signed for two more at a salary cap hit of $6.4 million.

-A couple of other trades were finalized Saturday while the draft was ongoing.
+Ducks GM Pat Verbeek worked under Yzerman for a decade, and the two began speaking about Gibson before the trade deadline in March.
+Injuries derailed a move then but set the table for the western Pennsylvania native to go to Hockeytown.

+Back-to-back Western Conference champion Edmonton, rebuilding Philadelphia and others are expected to pursue a goaltender this offseason, and the list of unrestricted free agents with starting experience is not long.
+Jake Allen, Ilya Samsonov, Anton Forsberg and Ville Husso are among the top options available.

+A restricted free agent is off the market after St. Louis re-signed goaltender Joel Hofer to a two-year deal worth $6.8 million.

-The Kings traded 24-year-old D-man Jordan Spence to Ottawa for the 67th pick and Colorado’s sixth-rounder in 2026.
-Buffalo also sent Connor Clifton and a second-round pick to Pittsburgh for Conor Timmins and Isaac Beliveau.
+A few minor trades materialized on Day 2 of the draft.
+Los Angeles sent 24-year-old D-man Jordan Spence to Ottawa for the 67th pick and Colorado’s sixth-rounder in 2026; Buffalo dealt Connor Clifton and a second-round pick to the Penguins for Conor Timmins and Isaac Beliveau and Washington acquired Declan Chisolm from Minnesota for a swap of picks.

 North of the border, the Calgary Flames extended 6-foot-6 Kevin Bahl to a six-year deal worth just over $32 million, while the Winnipeg Jets shored up their blue line depth by giving Haydn Fleury $1.9 million over the next two seasons.
 Bahl will count $5.35 million against the salary cap through 2030-31.